kubernetes/website/content/en/docs/concepts/workloads/controllers/replicationcontroller.md

 A [`Deployment`](/docs/concepts/workloads/controllers/deployment/) that configures a [`ReplicaSet`](/docs/concepts/workloads/controllers/replicaset/) is now the recommended way to set up replication.
 {{< /note >}}

-A _ReplicationController_ ensures that a specified number of pod replicas are running at any one time.
+A _ReplicationController_ ensures that a specified number of pod replicas are running at a time.
 In other words, a ReplicationController makes sure that a pod or a homogeneous set of pods is always up and available.

 <!-- body -->